Minimal and nearly minimal measure expansions in connected unimodular groups: Outline of the argument

-In Section 6.1, we proved the transfer theorem (Theorem 6.6), which allow us to transfer the problem into certain quotient groups.
-Section 6.2 contains structural results assuming we have an appropriate homomorphism (Proposition 6.8).
-Section 6.3 gives an upper bound on the dimension of the Lie model (Proposition 6.12).
-Together with the transfer theorem, we reduce the problem to a bounded dimension Lie group.
+In Section~\ref{sec: 6.1}, we proved the quotient domination theorem (Theorem~\ref{thm: criticality transfer}), which allow us to transfer the problem into certain quotient groups.
+In Section~\ref{sec: 6.2} we obtained a coarse version of the main theorems (Proposition~\ref{prop: coarsetheorem}).
+These two sections reduce the problem to a bounded dimension Lie group.
+Section~\ref{sec: 6.3} contains structural results assuming we have an appropriate homomorphism (Proposition~\ref{prop: struc on AB}).
+We also give a new proof of the inverse Kneser's inequality~\cite{T18} with a sharp exponent bound (Theorem~\ref{thm: abelian case}).
+In the next two sections, we will focus on constructing a suitable homomorphism.

-In Section 7.1, we showed that a locally linear pseudometric on $G$ would induce a continuous surjective homomorphism to either $\RR$ or $\TT$, with compact kernel (Theorem 7.5).
-Sections 7.2 and 7.3 study the locally almost linear pseudometric in compact Lie groups.
-In particular, we proved that path monotonicity implies monotonicity (Proposition 7.7), and for almost monotone almost linear pseudometric, one can also find a homomorphism mapping to $\TT$ (Theorem 7.23).
+In Section~\ref{sec: 7.1}, we showed that a locally linear pseudometric on $G$ would induce a continuous surjective homomorphism to either $\RR$ or $\TT$, with compact kernel (Proposition~\ref{prop: strong linear}).
+Sections~\ref{sec: 7.2} and~\ref{sec: 7.3} study the locally almost linear pseudometric in compact Lie groups.
+In particular, we proved that path monotonicity implies monotonicity (Proposition~\ref{prop: localmonotoneimplyglobalmonotone}), and for almost monotone almost linear pseudometric, one can also find a homomorphism mapping to $\TT$ (Theorem~\ref{thm: homfrommeasurecompact}).

-In Section 8.1, we bound the size of the toric expanders (Theorem 8.8).
-We construct the pseudometric from geometric properties of nearly minimal expansion sets in Sections 8.2 and 8.3.
-Section 8.2 provides a locally linear pseudometric from minimally expansion sets (Proposition 8.14).
-In Section 8.3, we construct a path monotone locally almost linear pseudometric (Proposition 8.21).
+In Section~\ref{subsec: toric exp}, we show that given a small measure expansion set with small measure, one can find a torus subgroup that is transversal in measure (Theorem~\ref{thm: Torictransversal}).
+We construct the pseudometric from geometric properties of nearly minimal expansion sets in Sections~\ref{subsec: linear fiber} and~\ref{subsec: almost linear fiber}.
+Section~\ref{subsec: linear fiber} provides a locally linear pseudometric from minimally expansion sets (Proposition~\ref{prop: equal pseudometric linear}).
+In Section~\ref{subsec: almost linear fiber}, we construct a path monotone locally almost linear pseudometric (Proposition~\ref{prop: almost linear metric from local}).

 The dependency diagram of the paper is as below.